Contractor pensions advice: Pensions for contractors

 Employers Obligations for contractor pensions

 Since February 2018, all employers must ensure that there is a pension scheme in place for all their employees.
 This is a relatively new piece of legislation called Auto-Enrolment and has been phased in since October 2012, as a way of the government addressing the growing number of adults reaching retirement age with no provisions in place.
-Employees, as long as they meet certain criteria, will be automatically enrolled into the scheme every 3 years and if they don’t want to join will have to manually opt out every time they are re-enrolled.
+Employees, as long as they meet certain criteria, will be automatically enrolled into the scheme every three years and if they don’t want to join, will have to manually opt-out every time they are re-enrolled.
+If you are an umbrella contractor, then your umbrella provider will provide an ‘AE’ pension for you, but in most cases, you will be unable to make salary-sacrifice contributions to this arrangement.
+However, that aside it will offer you a basic level of pension savings.

 Tax on pensions for contractors

-Most of our contractor clients make their contributions directly from their Limited Company and this will reduce your liability to corporation tax.
+Most contractor clients of our financial partner Yolo Wealth make their contributions directly from their limited company as this will reduce your liability to corporation tax.
 Personal contribution tax relief is calculated slightly differently, based on what income tax rate band you fall under, but generally employer payments are more efficient for contractors.

 pensions savings